mojobob/CleaningProj/README.md

 ### How the original pieces of Samsung data fit together

-The Samsung data set is quite fragmented, with subject and activity ids held separate (in `subject_` and `y_` files, respectively) from the measurements (in `X_` files), and the measurement files are split into `training` and `test` parts.
+The Samsung data set is quite fragmented, with subject and activity ids held separately (in `subject_` and `y_` files, respectively) from the measurements (in `X_` files), and the measurement files are split into `training` and `test` parts.